-- Austin: Austin’s city council has taken various steps to transform it into a smart city.
-The city’s website describes the council’s plans for transportation which involved connected vehicles with intelligent sensors, open data and real-time information of the traveller.
-These initiatives are being funded by a partnership between Austin Energy, University of Texas and the Texas Department of Transportation.
+Austin’s city council has taken various steps to transform it into a smart city.
+The city’s website describes the council’s plans for transportation which involved connected vehicles with intelligent sensors, open data and real-time information of the traveler.
+These initiatives are being funded by a partnership between Austin Energy, the University of Texas and the Texas Department of Transportation.